Specialization Health and Social Policy

-Admission to the specialization Health and Social Policy in the summer term 2021 requires the following steps:
+Admission to the specialization Health and Social Policy in the winter term 2021/22 requires the following steps:

-Please send a motivational letter (300-500 words) to firstname.lastname@example.org between January 18 and February 1, 2021.
+You will get a message in LEARN telling you to upload a motivational letter (300-500 words) to LEARN between August 25 and August 29, 2021.
 For further information on the motivational letter see below.

-Registration for courses of the specialization starts February 18, 2021.
+Registration for courses of the specialization starts on September 16, 2021 and ends on September 19, 2021.

 Students applying for the specialization Health and Social Policy are asked to submit a motivational letter.
 In this letter, you can refer to a selected current issue in health and social policy or future challenges that we might have to face.
 You can address an issue on local, national or international level.
 You can focus on pressing issues high on the political agenda, but you can also address issues that are often widely neglected.
 Tell us about how you perceive the chosen issue or challenge and how this motivates you to take the specialization in Health and Social Policy.